henrik-farre/ansible-tower-inventory/README.md

 3. Set the TOWER_INVENTORY_ID environment variable with the id of the inventory you would like to use

 4. Make sure tower_inventory is executeable and use it as an inventory file.
-E.g.: ansible all -i tower_inventory.py is executeable and use it as an inventory file.
 E.g.: ansible all -i tower_inventory.py -m ping